bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

 ### Importing the Packages

+There are several packages we need to import into our gameserver, including Colyseus (the server and networking framework that will allow us to make our game multiplayer), and Express (a package we'll use for setting up the interface between the game and server.
+It allows us to define "routes", which tell the server how to respond when the user requests a certain URL)

 Now, we need to install the Colyseus server framework and other packages our game will use.
-To specify them, add a file named `package.json` to your project with the following contents:
+To specify them, add a file named `package.json` to your project with the following contents (you can just copy and paste):

 ```json
 {